 Your course base is La Grave on the northern edge of the Ecrins National Park.
 This tiny village sits amongst spectacular scenery below the north face of La Meije and is built around the mountain road between Grenoble and Briancon to the east.

-The most common way to reach La Grave is to fly to either Grenoble Isere Airport on a Saturday or Turin Airport on a Saturday/Sunday and then take a transfer bus from the airport to La Grave.
+The most common way to reach La Grave is to fly to Grenoble Isere Airport on a Saturday and then take a transfer bus from the airport to La Grave, or on a Sunday and hire a car.

 Flights and transfers